List of content you will read in this article:

 $ uname -a

 There is no doubt that Linux is the most commonly used operating system.
 It comes with various distributions suitable for different purposes.
 Before working on your system, you must know the Linux distribution and version running on the system.
 It might help you while installing packages and software for that particular distribution or kernel.
 There might be a possibility that all the software you install is not compatible with all distributions.
-It is better to know which software is compatible with your existing Linux system.
+Knowing which software is compatible with your existing Linux version is better.

-You can use this article to understand the different commands you can run for checking the distribution and version number of the Linux OS. all these commands are applicable for all distributions.
+You can use this article to understand the different commands you can run and to find Linux distribution version, and how to check Linux version [Operating system] number of the Linux OS.
+All these commands are applicable for all distributions.
 Hence, there is nothing to worry about searching for various Linux commands.